Home | Hunts | General Info | Rates | Stories | Links | References | What to Bring | Contact Us | Video | Policy

 Description of Mule Deer Hunts

 * Hunters arrive in camp the day prior to hunting and depart camp about noon on the last day of hunting.
 Hunters depart sooner if they tag out early.
-Rifle seasons start Friday morning through Monday with hunters meeting us on Thursday.
+Rifle seasons always start on a Friday morning and go through Monday, with hunters meeting us on Thursday.
 So, it's best if flying non-resident hunters arrive in Arizona the evening prior to meeting us (two days before hunting), rent an SUV from the airport, get a hotel room and we will meet the next day about noon in the hunt area about 2 hours from the Tucson Airport or 4 hours from the Phoenix Airport.
 These are the closest major airports.
 Flying hunters can follow us to camp with their rental vehicle.
 Flights should be scheduled to depart the morning after the hunt.
 More details on the general info page.

 arizona outfitter tent campAccommodations: Our complimentary accommodations are basic southwestern style outfitter tent camps which are often located many miles from civilization.
 Sleeping quarters for big game hunts are typically in deluxe outfitter tents, unless noted otherwise.
 If you are looking for a hunt with fancy lodges, this is NOT the hunt for you!
 Tent camps are used because we stay in remote areas.
 The deluxe tents consist of large outfitter Kodiak Canvas brand tents.
 The size of our tents are tall and spacious inside; typically 10X10 or 10X14 and stand 6.5 feet tall.
 The tents are equipped with heaters during the colder months.
 Cots with thick pads are provided, but all hunters must bring their own sleeping bags.
-For those that own a camping trailer and would like to bring it to camp to stay in are more than welcome to do so, but we cannot discount the hunt any.
-It must be short and high enough for ground clearance on rough, rocky dirt roads.
+For those that own a camping trailer and would like to bring it to camp to stay in are more than welcome to do so, but we cannot discount the hunt any for doing so.
+It must be high enough for ground clearance on rough, rocky dirt roads.
 Please ask for road conditions before bringing one.
 Video of our typical camp.

 Hunters should note that mule deer live in the lower desert mountains.
 Hunters are encouraged to condition themselves to the best of their ability in order to increase their odds for success.
 We do not use or own horses and pack animals.
 If you are looking for a horseback hunt, this is NOT the hunt for you.